 Thanks for the interest in learning a little more about me!
 If you're interested in the research or teaching side of things, I encourage you to check out those pages.
 Below is a chance to learn a little about my background and interests.
 Be sure to flip through the images to the right to see my cute pets.

-"Here" is Kansas State University, where I am entering my third year as an assistant professor of interpersonal communication.
+"Here" is Kansas State University, where I am currently in my third year as an assistant professor of interpersonal communication.
 I completed my Ph.D. from KU in 2015 in Communication Studies.
 At KU I worked with Dr. Jeff Hall, who is an amazing mentor and taught me a lot about interpersonal communication and quantitative methods.
 Prior to KU, I got my M.A. from Kansas State in 2010 and my B.S. from Missouri State in 2008.
 I grew up primarily in Southwest Missouri, and was born in Texas.

 I think the Konza Prairie is gorgeous and enjoy taking walks there when the weather is nice.
 I also love exploring the small towns in Kansas with my husband, Joe, when we have a free weekend.
 There's great fried chicken in Abilene, awesome festivals in Wamego, and a cool brewery in Salina that we've been to.